 If you prefer more colour in your garden, pair the orange stems of Cornus sanguinea ‘Midwinter Fire’ with low evergreens such as Euonymus fortunei varieties or evergreen ferns.
 Summer grasses such as molinia, panicum and pennisetum often hold their seed heads long into the winter and contrast well with evergreen plants such as Viburnum tinus in bud and flower at this time of year.

 In a sheltered spot, an acer (Japanese maple) is a great winter plant.
 Many have bright winter stems almost as impressive as cornus.
-They are hardy in most UK winters once established but may need protection in colder years.
-Acer ‘Sango-kaku’ has red-orange stems while A. ‘Katsura’ is bright yellow and A. ‘Beni-maiko’ scarlet.
+They are hardy in most UK winters, however once established these may need protection in colder months.
+Acer ‘Sango-kaku’ has red-orange stems while the ‘Katsura’ is bright yellow and ‘Beni-maiko’ scarlet.

-Skimmia offer year-round evergreen foliage, glossy green and attractive.
-They set bud in late summer and hold it throughout the autumn before flowering in late winter or early spring with a fragrant, lily-of-the-valley scent.
+Skimmia offer all year round evergreen foliage which is glossy green and attractive.
+They set bud in late summer and hold it throughout the autumn before flowering in late winter or early spring with a fragrant, ‘lily-of-the-valley’ scent.
 The flower heads are actually made up of hundreds of tiny individual flowers.
-There are male and female varieties – females such as S. ‘Nymans’ will produce red berries if pollinated by a male such as S. Rubella which tend to have showier flowers.
-There are also self-fertile varieties such as S. ‘Temptation’ with attractive flowers and berries together on the same plant.
-Skimmia look great planted alongside the dark winter stems of Cornus alba ‘Kesselringii’ or the bright red of C. alba ‘Sibirica’ and they do benefit from a little shade – too much sun can yellow the leaves.
+There are male and female varieties.
+Females such as Skimmia ‘Nymans’ will produce red berries if pollinated by a male such as the Rubella which tend to have showier flowers.
+There are also self fertile varieties such as Skimmia ‘Temptation’ with attractive flowers and berries together on the same plant.
+Skimmia look great planted alongside the dark winter stems of Cornus alba ‘Kesselringii’ or the bright red of Cornus alba ‘Sibirica’ and they do benefit from a little shade as too much sun can yellow the leaves.

-Finally, one of the best year-round plants for the small garden is Prunus ‘Kojo-no-mai’.
+Finally, one of the best all year round plants for the small garden is Prunus ‘Kojo-no-mai’.
 Look out for it in the early spring in full flower but plant it at least as much for the autumn foliage colour and the fantastic, architectural twisted stems of winter.